asgerp/archtype/README.md

 Masters school project on how to annotate source code to make sure that architectural patterns/styles used to design a system is upheld in the actual implementation.

+## Run it

+compile the project and then call:

+	javac -processor com.apkc.archtype.processors.ComponentProcessor -cp ~/path/to/archtype-1.0.jar path/to/TestController.java path/to/TestView.java path/to/TestModel.java

 ## Requirements

 maven